Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 4. Helps Monitor Business Growth

-Owners can decide whether to buy new equipment or delay spending depending on financial position.
+Business owners can decide whether to purchase new equipment or postpone expenses based on available resources.

-Relationship Between Trading Account, Profit and Loss Account, and Balance Sheet
+The Trading Account, Profit and Loss Account, and Balance Sheet are closely connected.

 1. The Trading Account calculates gross profit.

-2. Gross profit moves to the Profit and Loss Account.
+2. Gross profit is transferred to the Profit and Loss Account.

 Prevention of Business Failure